 To classify these classes, SVM introduces some additional features.
 In this scenario, we are going to use this new feature z=x^2+y^2.

 Plots all data points on the x and z-axis.

-- All the values on z-axis should be positive because z is equaled to the sum of x squared and y squared.
+- All the values on the z-axis should be positive because z is equaled to the sum of x squared and y squared.

 In the SVM algorithm, it is easy to classify using linear hyperplane between two classes.
-But the question arises here is should we add this feature of SVM to identify hyper-plane.
-So the answer is no, to solve this problem SVM has a technique that is commonly known as a kernel trick.
+But the question that arises here is should we add this feature of SVM to identify hyper-plane.
+So the answer is no, to solve this problem, SVM has a technique that is commonly known as a kernel trick.

 Kernel trick is the function that transforms data into a suitable form.
-There are various types of kernel functions used in the SVM algorithm i.e. Polynomial, linear, non-linear, Radial Basis Function, etc. Here using kernel trick low dimensional input space is converted into a higher-dimensional space.
+There are various types of kernel functions used in the SVM algorithm, i.e. Polynomial, linear, non-linear, Radial Basis Function, etc. Here using kernel trick, low dimensional input space is converted into a higher-dimensional space.